hellotimking/clog/README.md

 ## 🖥️ Dashboard Mode

-Activated with the -d or --dashboard flag, this mode transforms clog from a simple log tailer into a full-scale Network Operations Center (NOC) display.
+Activated with the --dashboard or -d flag, this mode transforms clog from a simple log tailer into a full-scale Network Operations Center (NOC) display.

 **The dashboard provides a high-fidelity, 1-second interval overview of your server's health:**
 * **Real-time Metrics:** Tracks live Requests Per Second (RPS) and cumulative request counts to identify traffic spikes as they happen.
 * **Status Distribution:** A visual breakdown of HTTP status codes (Success vs. Client/Server Errors).
 This allows you to distinguish between a healthy traffic surge and a coordinated DDoS or application failure at a glance.
 * **System Awareness:** When combined with the -s flag, it embeds a resource monitor showing CPU and Memory utilization, allowing you to correlate log spikes with hardware bottlenecks.
 * **Non-Blocking Engine:** Built on a polling architecture that reads from the tail of the log without locking the file, ensuring zero impact on your web server's performance.

+Additionally, to add the status bar to the bottom to see uptime, memory use, and CPU use use the --status or -s flag

 ### To activate dashboard mode:
 ```